-If you have any questions which are not covered here, please email us on email@example.com.
+If you have any questions that are not covered here, please email us on email@example.com.
 Unfortunately we are not able to respond to queries by phone.
 We have grouped the FAQs into General FAQs, FAQs relating to eligibility, and FAQs relating to the application process.
 Applicants should read this in conjunction with the application guidelines.

-Scroll to the bottom of this page to download these FAQs in Arabic, Chinese, English, French, Portuguese, Russian and Spanish.
+Scroll to the bottom of this page to download the FAQs in Arabic, Chinese, English, French, Portuguese, Russian and Spanish.

 Which award should I apply for?

 There are three kinds of CLP project awards: Future Conservationist, Follow-up and Leadership.
 Future Conservationist awards are for new projects that have not received support from CLP in the past.
 Follow-up awards are for previous Future Conservationist award recipients who want to continue and expand the work carried out by the previous project.
 Leadership awards are for Follow-up award recipients who wish to further develop their project, usually with a greater focus on conservation as opposed to research.
 Make sure that you are applying for the correct award when you are logging into the online application site.

 How much funding can a project receive?

-The CLP can offer support up to the value of $12,500 for Future Conservationist awards, $20,000 for Follow-up awards and $40,000 for Conservation Leadership awards.
+CLP can offer support up to the value of $12,500 for Future Conservationist awards, $20,000 for Follow-up awards and $40,000 for Conservation Leadership awards.
 Funds from other donors can be included in the project budget; however, the total amount of funds requested from CLP must cover at least 50% of the project budget.
 For example: a Future Conservationist award budget can include $12,500 requested from CLP and up to $12,500 maximum from other donors.
 In another scenario, a Future Conservationist budget could consist of $12,500 requested from CLP with no other donors.

 When should my CLP project start?